ACHIEVEMENTS AND PERFORMANCE: Achievements April 2017 – March 2018

 - Veterans in the Community weekly drop-in sessions

-- Middleton Community Voice – community representatives and groups
+- Middleton Community Voice/Better Health 4 Middleton – community representatives and groups

 How we categorise our work

-We help and support people in many diverse and different ways which we group into four broad categories covering;
+Because we help and support people in many different ways we group our work into four broad categories covering;

 - Employment and Skills